patteeraL/K-means-clustering-in-C-programming/README.md

 # K-Means Clustering in C

-## Overview
-### Description
-This project implements the **K-Means Clustering** algorithm in C to group 2-dimensional data points into a specified number of clusters (`k`).
-It uses **Euclidean distance** to assign points to clusters and iteratively adjusts the centroids until convergence or a maximum number of iterations.

 ### Features
 - Reads data points from a `.txt` file.
 - User-defined number of clusters (`k`).